-Ethernet 10Base-T/100Base-T networks use Shielded Twisted Pair (STP) cable with RJ-45 connectors that look like a bigger telephone plug with 8 pins.
-Use the crossover cable or a straight-through Ethernet cable to connect your Prestige to a computer or an external hub.
+Ethernet 10Base-T/100Base-T networks use Shielded Twisted Pair (STP) cable.
+This port is auto-sensing which means Use a crossover cable or a straight-through Ethernet cable to connect your Prestige to a computer or an external hub.
 If the Prestige is connected directly to a hub, connect one end of the straight-through cable from the hub to the NIC on the computer.